amient/goconnect/README.md

 ## Features In Progress/TODO

-- Coders
-  - avro schema registry encoder & avro binary encoder
+- migrate all transforms which use Context.Put/Get to Materialization
 - file source using network split internally to spread the URLs
 - subflows
+    - file-for-a-file use case
+    - avro applied to kv pairs: goc.KVBinary -> avro.KVGenericDecoder -> avro.KVBinary -> SchemaRegistryKVEncoder(topic) -> goc.KVBinary
 - persistent checkpoints
+- avro: specific decoder and encoder
 - processing epochs: dynamic node join/leave potentially using Raft algo
-  - gzip encoder
-  - use Fn struct cloning or Materialization instead of Context.Put/Get
 - coder injection shortest path in case there are mutliple combinations satisfying the in/out types
 - analyse pipeline network constraints and decide warn/recommend single/network runners
 - Indirect type handling in coder injection - this will enable using *KVBytes instead of KVBytes and less copy
 - Exactly-Once processing as an extension to the existing at-least-once
 - Develop general conception of stateful processing (parallel with guarantees and not just kv-stores but also prefix trees, etc.)

 ### Test Cases
  - Root committer works with backpressure, i.e. the longer the commits take the less frequent they become